 1. Kansas Municipal Courts (city courts).
 These tickets are generally written by a city police officer.

 2. Kansas District Courts (county courts).
 These tickets are generally written by Kansas Highway Patrol officers.

-We can easily accept online payment for all legal cases on this website.
+We can easily accept online payment for most legal cases on this website.
 However, if you prefer, you can always call your payment information in to us.